I have done many hikes, however nothing could compare to the 7 hour hike up Mt. Elbert.

 With an elevation of 14,439 Mount Elbert is the highest summit of the Rocky Mountains of North America and the highest point in the U.S. state of Colorado and the entire Mississippi River drainage basin.

 This somewhat spontaneous trip started with researching camp sites near Twin Lakes.
 While there are plenty of options, I quickly realized I don’t have the best sleeping bag for the night temperatures.
 Therefore I booked my first (and probably last) last minute cheap hotel room on the outskirts of Leadville.
-I KNOW!
-I AM A FRAUD!
-I DIDN’T CAMP INTO THE MOUNTAIN!
-But hey, I can only get better at this whole outdoor thing, right? 😛
+ONE MINOR DETAIL.
+I DIDN’T CAMP ON THE MOUNTAIN!
+But hey, I can only get better at this whole outdoor thing, right?